ThaSMorato/stock_microservice/README.md

   docker-compose up
 ```

-The API will be on port 3001, unles you change in the enviroment variables, it's important to change
+The API will be on port 3001, unles you have changed it in the enviroment variables, it's important
-the props `ports` too.
+to change the props `ports` too.

 ## Insomnia